KerimTarikQE2282/Web-Dev-Sera-project-/README.md

  ## Steps to Run Sera-Job Portal
+ 1. Run the backend with visual studio
- 1. Enter the client-side folder
+ 2. Enter the client-side folder with terminal
- 2. Run npm i --force
+ 3. Run npm i --force
- 3. Then run npm run dev
+ 4. Then run npm run dev